-The State of the River Report illustrates that the Mississippi River has improved in both water quality and ecological health over time, but there is still a lot to be done in order to restore the river and reverse some disturbing trends.
+The State of the River Report illustrates that, in many ways, the Mississippi River is cleaner and healthier than a generation ago.
+However, there is still much to be done in order to restore the river and reverse some disturbing trends.

 Clean water is everyone’s responsibility, and we can all do our part to help protect this vital natural resource.